Alan-Foster/Alan-Foster-Reddit-Rules-Template/README.md

-## Should I use SFW Content or Safe Space Rules and Removal Reasons?
+## Should I use SFW Content or Safe Space?
 Communities on Reddit are usually designed to promote discussions between members or share content such as links, images, videos, etc.

 > [!TIP]